helium/HIP/0001-LongFiAndLoRaWAN.md

 ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
 ```

-Thus Helium miners receiving these unencrypted Join messages are able to route the request to the appropriate Router/NetworkServer by deriving the OUI from the AppEui and then looking up the OUI route from the blockchain records.
+Thus Helium miners receiving these unencrypted Join messages are able to route
+the request to the appropriate Router (ie: a NetworkServer) by deriving the OUI
+from the AppEui and then looking up the OUI route from the blockchain records.

-Assuming the OUI is registered appropriately, hotspots will route the JoinRequest packet to the appropriate Router/NetworkServer.
-The Router/NetworkServer will use the Message Integrity Check (MIC) to authenticate the JoinRequest and, if successful, an unencrypted JoinAccept message will be communicated down to the hotspot and then the device, providing a NetId, DevAddr, and AppNonce.
+Assuming the OUI is registered appropriately, hotspots will route the
+JoinRequest packet to the appropriate Router.
+The Router will use the Message
+Integrity Check (MIC) to authenticate the JoinRequest and, if successful, an
+unencrypted JoinAccept message will be communicated down to the hotspot and
+then the device, providing a NetId, DevAddr, and AppNonce.

 ```
 _______________________________________________________________________________________________